AlphaEval: A Comprehensive and Efficient Evaluation Framework for Formula Alpha Mining

-To answer \textbf{Q3}, we analyzed and verified the rationality of the newly proposed metrics:
+To answer \textbf{Q4}, we analyzed and verified the rationality of the newly proposed metrics:

-\begin{itemize} \item \textbf{Temporal Stability vs. Turnover}: To assess the interpretability of Relative Rank Entropy (RRE), we examined its relationship with the annualized turnover rate (AnnTurn).
+\begin{itemize} \item \textbf{Temporal Stability vs. Turnover}: To assess the interpretability of Relative Rank Entropy (RRE), we examined its relationship with the annualized turnover rate (AnnTurn)\footnote{For definition of turnover, see the Appendix~\ref{appendix:basic}.}.
 As shown in Figure~\ref{fig:justify}(a), RRE exhibits a strong and statistically significant negative linear correlation with turnover.
 The fitted regression line indicates that as RRE increases—i.e., as alpha scores become more stable and structured—the resulting strategy becomes significantly less reactive, reflected in lower turnover rates.
 This suggests that RRE not only serves as a theoretical measure of rank consistency, but also reflects practical trading behavior.

 \item \textbf{Robustness vs. MaxDrawdown}: To evaluate the practical utility of PFS, we partitioned the alpha pool based on a threshold of $\mathrm{PFS} \ge 0.9$.
 As illustrated in Figure~\ref{fig:justify}(b), the high-PFS group exhibited substantially lower Max Drawdown (MaxDD), with a tighter and more favorable distribution.
+The definition of Max Drawdown is provided in Appendix~\ref{appendix:basic}.
 Statistical testing confirmed the difference to be highly significant.
 These results demonstrate that PFS is not only a predictive score but also an effective selection criterion for identifying robust, low-risk strategies.

 \item \textbf{Logic Score vs. Human Expert Judgment}: We compute $\text{NDCG@}k$ across multiple cutoff values ($k \in {5, 10, 20, 50, 100}$) to assess the model’s alignment with human rankings at different granularities~\cite{jarvelin_2002_dcg,wang_2013_ndcg}.
 As shown in Figure~\ref{fig:justify}(c), the model achieves consistently high NDCG scores, indicating strong agreement with human judgment in both top-ranked and overall alpha evaluation.
 These results further support the validity of the logic consistency dimension used in AlphaEval.